kdadobe/toxicity_identification_exercise/README.md

 - A Google account for using Colab.
 - No local setup is required unless you run the notebook locally.
 If so, ensure you have Python and Jupyter installed.
+- kaggle access token file - kaggle.json will be required and will need to be uploaded to download the dataset.

 ---